aneagoie/udemy-testing-exercise/README.md

 # udemy-testing-exercise
-A place to practice testing with Jest
+A place to practice testing with Jest!

 To Run:
 1. Clone repo